rit-sse/WebsiteTheSSEquel/documentation/EnvironmentSetup.md

 2. Clone or fork this repository.
 You can do this by running `git clone https://github.com/rit-sse/WebsiteTheSSEquel.git` in your terminal in the directory you want to clone the repository to.

+3. Run `npm run setup:dev` to install app dependencies, start local Docker services, and run database setup commands.

-3. Navigate to the directory you cloned the repository to and run `cd ./next`.
+4. Navigate to the directory you cloned the repository to and run `cd ./next`.
 This will take you to the `next` directory, which is where the Next.js application is located.

-4. Run `npm install` to install all the dependencies for the project.

 5. Run `npm run dev` to start the development server.
 You can view the website at `localhost:3000`.